ElektraInitiative/PermaplanT/README.md

 - suggestions for:
   - increasing diversity (not only what was used recently)
   - what fits well in the time of the year

-## Non-functional Goals

-- easy to use
-- aesthetic UI
-- collaborative use

 ## Main Features